-The difficult part of the project was to imagine and design a solution.
-They sketched a drawing and explored various types of sensors thinking that although a camera might detect people in the bathroom, it is not possible to use one.
-So what type of sensors might detect that two persons are inside a toilet?
+The difficult part of the project was to design a solution.
+They sketched and imagined various designs as they explored all sorts of sensors thinking that although a camera might detect people in the bathroom, it is not possible to use one.
+So what type of sensors might detect two persons in a toilet?

-They started by sketching their prototype and built a mock-up of their school toilets to scale taking into consideration that the door of the toilet can be opened to the outside and the door won’t reach the floor and even won’t reach the ceiling.
+They started by sketching their prototype and built a mock-up of the toilets to scale with a door opening to the outside and not reaching the floor or ceiling.

 Jbeil Public School Students with two Coder-Maker Volunteers during a working session.

-They got two figurines and imagined all sorts of scenarios, where to put a sensor, what and how it would detect someone coming in or the movement of the person.
-The problem seemed very complicated and they were started to feel desperate again; they had knocked on every door.
+They got two figurines and imagined all sorts of scenarios, where to put them, what and how they might detect someone coming in or the movement of the person(s).
+The problem seemed very complicated and they started to feel desperate again; they had knocked on every door.

-The solution revealed itself to be much simpler than they thought and they were able to solve their problem with only two ultrasonic sensors.
+The solution revealed itself to be much simpler than anticipated and they were able to solve it with only two ultrasonic sensors.
 They come up with the solution by exploring the various possibilities during two working sessions around their sketches as they tried to justify their designs with mentors and volunteers.
 As the project came to completion, grade 9 students presented and passed they Brevet National exams.
-They will come back to their school to continue working on the project and build a real prototype.
+They will come back to their school to continue working on the project and build a real prototype